top of page

 Participatory research and science communication

 I believe the most legitimate door to conservation is understanding and relating.
 Communicating western-scientific findings to broader audiences offers additional elements that local communities can incorporate into their ecological knowledge and nurture their "arts of noticing".
-But beyond that, western-scientific approaches need to be better contextualized to have positive social impacts.
-Participatory research approaches promote the inclusion of the experience/expertise, perceptions, and concerns of local communities in the co-production of situated knowledge and hence, the role of western science in problem solving.
+But beyond that, western-scientific approaches need to be better contextualized to ask appropriate questions and have positive social impacts.
+Participatory research approaches promote the inclusion of the experience/expertise, perceptions, and concerns of local communities in the co-production of situated knowledge and hence, guide how western science can be harnessed for problem solving.
 Moreover, engaging in dialogues of knowledges in which different knowledge systems engage in equal interchange and co-learning can be a powerfuld and fair path to revitalizing and co-producing more conciliatory relationships with other co-inhabitants of the world.

 Arts-science alliances

 My academic background is in biology, yet I've always been driven to explore other fields of knowledge and expression.
-I'm interested in arts as a way of rethinking and rebuilding the world, and in exploring other systems of knowledge and worldviews to widen my own.
-I've engaged in photography as a tool to share views about the life of more-than-humans, and I work with three artists in Colectivo cuenco con las manos to share stories about bees.
+I'm interested in arts as a path that helps rethinking-feeling and rebuilding the world, and that helps exploring other versions of reality to widen my own.
+I've engaged in photography as a tool to share views about the life of more-than-humans, and I've worked with artists in Colectivo cuenco con las manos to share stories about bees and their plants.

 To see some individual work about bees, please visit this site.